mainmatter/mainmatter.com/src/calendar/2020-03-16-emberconf.md

 ---

-EmberConf is the main yearly conference around all things Ember.js and the simplabs team will be present in full force, delivering workshops and talks.
+EmberConf is the main yearly conference around all things Ember.js and the Mainmatter team will be present in full force, delivering workshops and talks.